Cartoon Network Studios: 1990s

 In the 20th century, animation as a medium became popular on television.
 Hanna-Barbera became the premier studio for small-screen animated programs, launching a dominant series of Saturday-morning fare, including Scooby-Doo, The Flintstones, The Jetsons, and more.
 By the 1980s, cable television was developed, with businessman Ted Turner one of its pioneers.
 Turner founded several cable channels and also acquired vast film libraries, and in 1991, his company signed a joint deal to buy Hanna-Barbera.
-The Cartoon Network was developed as a cable outlet to air these animated properties, which largely consisted of H-B reruns.
+The Cartoon Network was developed as a cable outlet to air these animated properties, which largely consisted of reruns H-B productions.
 As the channel grew in subscribers, executives at the Atlanta-based company sought out original programming to supplement its catalog.
-Other animation-heavy cable channels, including Nickelodeon and Disney Channel, respectively founded Games Animation and Walt Disney Television Animation as internal divisions to develop original programming.
+Other animation-heavy cable channels, including Nickelodeon and Disney Channel, respectively founded Games Animation (now named Nickelodeon Animation Studio) and Walt Disney Television Animation as internal divisions to develop original programming.
 The network's first attempt at original content was Space Ghost Coast to Coast, with the division of Cartoon Network in charge switching to production of adult-focused programming as Williams Street.

 Cartoon Network Studios originated in 1994 as a division of Hanna-Barbera that focused on producing original programming suitable for children for the network.
 Hanna-Barbera had been located on Cahuenga Boulevard in Los Angeles since 1963, and housed the studio, its archives, and its extensive animation art collection.
 Its first productions included What a Cartoon!
 (1995), an anthology series of short subjects serving as pilots for new CN programs.
 The first of these, Dexter's Laboratory, launched in 1996 and was an immediate success, with creator Genndy Tartakovsky becoming a longtime associate of the company.
 The same year, Turner Broadcasting System was merged with Time Warner, and Hanna-Barbera closed its Cahuenga campus, relocating to Sherman Oaks Galleria in nearby Sherman Oaks, where Warner Bros.
 Animation was located.
 Over the course of this transition, the Cartoon Network Studios branding was briefly phased out, with newer programs, including Johnny Bravo (1997) and The Powerpuff Girls (1998).